 Importing data¶

-To import data from YAML migration files into Repository, you run the ibexa:migrations:migrate
+To import data from YAML migration files into repository, you run the ibexa:migrations:migrate

 command.